richardheath/zeal/docs/config.md

 Object key must be one of the supported platform key and array for the script to use

 ## Events
+Supported package events that are triggered on its life cycle.

+### Install Events
 * preinstall - runs before package is installed.
 * installed - runs after package is installed.
+* installError - called when install failed.

+### Uninstall Events
 * preuninstall - runs before package is uninstalled.
 * uninstalled - runs after package is uninstalled.
-* error - runs when install fails.
+* uninstallError - called when uninstall fails.

+### Runtime Events
+* start - script to start package.
-* prestart - runs before service start
+* startError - called when start fails.
-* start - script to run to start service
+* stop - script to stop package.
+* stopError - called when stop fails.

 ## dependencies
 key/value of package dependencies.
 Key is the package name and value is the version number needed. (*) Asterisk is used in version number to get latest on version section.